davidatorres/AIGraph4pg/README.md

 project as it demonstrates the **GraphRAG** and **OmniRAG** patterns, but with **Azure Database for PostgreSQL** instead of **Azure Cosmos DB**.

-## Specifically, this reference application demonstrates the following
+## Specifically, this reference application demonstrates the following:

 - Using the Azure Database for PostgreSQL with **Python**
 - Provisioning automation with the **az CLI**